Frank Shamrock: Fighting style

 Shamrock became known as a training pioneer, constantly seeking new influences to round up his game.
 Most of his fighting method rested in Pancrase's indigenous style of shoot wrestling (better known in the West as catch wrestling), but he later also learned orthodox kickboxing striking under Maurice Smith, who also taught him to improve his cardiovascular conditioning and natural athleticism.
 He also studied Jeet Kune Do before his UFC debut.
 Shamrock's improved cardio, along with an excellent defensive guard work learned from Tsuyoshi Kohsaka, enabled him to survive against superior opponents in order to seek for openings, which he capitalized on with aggressive strikes and submissions.
 Though not the first one in history, he was considered one of the greatest earlier mixed martial artists, excelling in all the fields of the game.

 Personal life

-Shamrock was married to a woman named Amy Warren until their separation and subsequent divorce in 2019.
+Shamrock was married to Amy Warren until their separation and subsequent divorce in 2019.
 Together they have one child, a daughter named Nicolette who was born on April 24, 2008.
 Shamrock also has a son named Frankie from a previous marriage.
 Shamrock runs a franchise of schools, a merchandising company, Frank Shamrock, Inc. (a personal asset management company), MMA Entertainment, and Mixed Martial Arts For Law Enforcement (a law enforcement training business).